Chart Color Schemes

 Willunga hosts an older demographic, ranking in the top quartile nationwide

-Willunga's median age is 48 years, which is significantly higher than Greater Adelaide's 39 years and the national average of 38 years.
-Compared to Greater Adelaide, Willunga has a higher proportion of residents aged 65-74 (15.2%) but fewer residents aged 25-34 (7.0%).
-This 65-74 age group concentration is well above the national average of 9.4%.
-Between the 2021 Census and the present, the 75 to 84 age group has increased from 6.7% to 8.6%, while the 15 to 24 cohort has risen from 10.7% to 11.9%.
-Conversely, the 45 to 54 cohort has decreased from 15.4% to 13.5%, and the 55 to 64 group has fallen from 16.4% to 15.2%.
-By 2041, Willunga's age composition is expected to shift notably.
-Leading this demographic change, the 75 to 84 age group is projected to grow by 53%, reaching 493 people from 321.
-This growth is primarily driven by residents aged 65 and older, who will represent 74% of the anticipated population increase.
-Conversely, both the 0 to 4 and 45 to 54 age groups are expected to decrease in number.
+Willunga's median age is 48 years, significantly higher than Greater Adelaide's 39 years and the national average of 38 years.
+Compared to Greater Adelaide, Willunga has a higher proportion of residents aged 65-74 (15.2%) but fewer residents aged 25-34 (7%).
+The concentration of residents aged 65-74 in Willunga is also higher than the national average of 9.4%.
+Between the 2021 Census and the present, the proportion of residents aged 75 to 84 has increased from 6.7% to 8.6%, while the proportion of residents aged 15 to 24 has risen from 10.7% to 11.9%.
+Conversely, the proportions of residents aged 45 to 54 and 55 to 64 have decreased to 13.5% and 15.2%, respectively, from their previous figures of 15.4% and 16.4%.
+By 2041, Willunga's age composition is expected to change notably.
+The demographic shift will be led by the 75 to 84 age group, which is projected to grow by 53%, reaching 493 people from its current figure of 321.
+This growth will mean that residents aged 65 and older will represent 74% of the anticipated population growth in Willunga.
+Conversely, both the 0 to 4 and 45 to 54 age groups are expected to see a reduction in numbers.